-A recycling plan shall be provided as part of the submittal for a demolition/building permit to the building department.
+A note has been added to the submitted plans indicating that recycling plan will be provided as part of the submittal for a demolition/building permit to the building department.

 - (2) Windows that are proposed to be replaced shall be hurricane proof impact windows.
 Satisfied - (3) Where feasible and appropriate, passive cooling systems, such as operable windows, shall be provided.